Abba-Zaba

+History

-According to the Candy Wrapper Museum, the first Abba Zaba bars were manufactured beginning in 1922 by Colby and McDermott.
-Before Annabelle Candy Co. started manufacturing Abba-Zaba, the packaging featured racially insensitive imagery.
+According to the Candy Wrapper Museum, the first Abba Zaba bars were manufactured in 1922 by Colby and McDermott.
+Before Annabelle Candy Co. started manufacturing Abba-Zaba, the packaging featured racist imagery.
 Annabelle Candy Co. will only say that the wrapper has been the same for as long as they have manufactured the candy.
 The bar was later manufactured by the Cardinet Candy Co. along with U-No Bar.
-Annabelle Candy Purchased the Cardinet Candy Co. in 1978.
+Annabelle Candy purchased the Cardinet Candy Co. in 1978.
 Annabelle now manufactures both candy bars in addition to others.

 Abba-Zaba bars can be found almost exclusively west of the Rockies.
-The wrapper features a yellow and black checkerboard "taxi" pattern.
+The wrapper features a yellow and black checkerboard "taxi" pattern since the 1950s.
 They can be purchased in bulk on the web.
 They can also be found in candy specialty stores anywhere in the US and Canada.

-Recently Annabelle has produced a new Abba-Zaba that has an apple flavored taffy.
-There is also a new bar that contains chocolate spread instead of peanut butter.
+In 2005, Annabelle introduced an apple-flavored taffy variant of Abba-Zaba.
+There is also a new bar that has a chocolate taffy and contains chocolate spread and peanut butter.

-Abba-Zaba bars are kosher pareve.